uk000/goto/scenarios.md

       </p>
       </details>

+The results are counted overall and per-target, grouped by status, status code, header names, and header name + value.
+The detailed description of of these result fields can be found in the Client API documentation in Readme.
+- `countsByStatus`
+- `countsByStatusCodes`
+- `countsByHeaders`
+- `countsByHeaderValues`
+- `countsByTargetStatus`
+- `countsByTargetStatusCode`
+- `countsByTargetHeaders`
+- `countsByTargetHeaderValues`

-## Scenario: Test a client's behavior upon service failure
+# Scenario: Test a client's behavior upon service failure

 Suppose you have a client application that connects to a service for some API (`/my/api`).
 Either the client, or a sidecar/proxy (e.g. envoy), has some in-built resiliency capability so that it retries upon certain kind of failures (e.g. if the service responds with `HTTP 503`).
 The client or the proxy (e.g. envoy) may possibly even attempt to reconnect to a different endpoint of the service.